GoogleChrome/developer.chrome.com/site/en/docs/crux/release-notes/index.md

 # /docs/[project-name]/.
 It also appears in the <meta description> used in
 # Google Search.
 description: >
-  Details on the latest changes to the CrUX dataset
+  Details on the latest changes to the CrUX dataset.

 # Optional
 # This appears below the title and is an optional teaser
 subhead: >
-  Details on the latest changes to the Chrome User Experience Report
+  Details on the latest changes to the Chrome User Experience Report.

 # Required
 date: 2017-10-01